andrelandgraf/react-oauth2-skeleton/README.md

 #### Making use of env variables

 .env variables are powerful tools to hide secret information from git and allow the differentiation of different environments via flags.
 See this guide for how they can be used within create-react-app: https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables

-### Deployment

-Use the AWS command-line-interface to deploy the react web app.
-If you want to quickly host your application, you can do so on a AWS S3 bucket.
-Make sure you have a AWS developer account and create your access keys via the AWS console.
-There are plenty of nice guides out there on how to create a S3 bucket for static web hosting!
-Just set up your own bucket and also create yoruself secret & access keys for CLI access and follow this quick guideline:

-- First install awscli via: `brew install awscli`
-- Run `aws configure` and configure the access keys (use eu-west-1 as your region).
-- Run `npm run deploy` to push the repository to the AWS S3 bucket.
-- Check out the app under: http://your-app-name.s3-website-eu-west-1.amazonaws.com

-### OAuth

-OAuth offers a rich set of protocols to allow authorized API calls.
-This skeleton includes logic and program flow for login and register functionality and account linking for third-party services (e.g. Amazon Alexa account linking).

-#### Account Linking

-Be aware that account linking will require https support.
-For an easy setup of https, build on top of the Deployment steps and integrate CloudFront for your S3 bucket to support https calls.

 ### `npm run build` fails to minify